quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 [^1]: [Wikipedia](https://en.wikipedia.org/wiki/Honey#Nutrition) and [this other honey website](http://www.chm.bris.ac.uk/webprojects2001/loveridge/index-page3.html) both discuss the chemical breakdown of honey and have comparative numbers for the proportion of glucose and fructose in honey.

-[^2]: Both [Wikipedia](https://en.wikipedia.org/wiki/Maple_syrup#Nutrition_and_food_characteristics)and [this research article](http://www.uvm.edu/~pmrc/Chemical%20composition%20of%20pure%20maple%20syrup%20-%20van%20den%20Berg%20et%20al%202015.pdf) discuss the levels of each kind of sugar that would be expected in pure maple syrup.
+[^2]: Both [Wikipedia](https://en.wikipedia.org/wiki/Maple_syrup#Nutrition_and_food_characteristics) and [this research article](http://www.uvm.edu/~pmrc/Chemical%20composition%20of%20pure%20maple%20syrup%20-%20van%20den%20Berg%20et%20al%202015.pdf) discuss the levels of each kind of sugar that would be expected in pure maple syrup.
 Unlike the honey sources, the study here shows that it is quite variable based on grade and manufacturer.

 [^3]: [This article](https://www.lchf-rd.com/2018/11/26/when-normal-fasting-blood-glucose-results-arent-necessarily-fine/) shows that the extra test at 30 minutes provides some better differentiation around between the normal (healthy) glucose response pattern and several abnormal patterns that may appear to be normal if you only use the standard four tests.